VladGabrielBila/Proiect-AI/README.md

 ## Output
 The program generates an output file named țoutput.txtț with the following details for each run:

-The generated graph
+- The generated graph
-The minimum travel cost and path found by each algorithm The time taken by each algorithm
+- The minimum travel cost and path found by each algorithm
+- The time taken by each algorithm
+## Requirements
+- Java Development Kit (JDK) 8 or higher